-Children with autism all have delays in their ability to communicate, but as with all symptoms, these delays vary.
-These symptoms can range in severity from the inability to produce language without specific ABA language programs to the late onset of speech without treatment from two to four years of age.
-If your child is not using language, or has limited language, it is incredibly important to get an autism screening as early as possible.
+Children with autism have delays in their ability to communicate but, as with all symptoms, these delays vary.
+These symptoms can range in severity with symptoms including the inability to produce language to the late onset of speech from two to four years of age.
+If your child is not using language or has limited language, it is incredibly important to get an autism screening as early as possible.

 ABA Therapy and Communication

-ABA therapy is the best treatment for communication deficits for children with autism because ABA therapists assess WHY language is not occurring, then create a tailored treatment plan to increase communication.
-Speech therapy is effective for understanding HOW language works and should be used in conjunction with ABA therapy.
-Until a family has worked intensively with an ABA team and speech therapy, they should not rule out their child’s ability to speak.
+ABA therapy is the only evidence-based treatment for communication deficits in children with autism.
+ABA therapists assess WHY language is not occurring, then create a tailored treatment plan to increase communication.
+Until a family has worked intensively with an ABA team and speech therapy specialist, they should not rule out their child’s ability to speak.

 How do People with ASD Communicate?